 Mineral content is where sunflower seed butter truly shines, with more iron, magnesium, manganese, selenium, phosphorous, copper and zinc than peanut butter.

-Sunflower seed butter has four times the iron found in peanut butter; more than twice as much copper and selenium and nearly twice as much magnesium, phosphorous and zinc!
+Sunflower seed butter has four times the iron found in peanut butter; more than twice as much copper and selenium; and nearly twice as much magnesium, phosphorous and zinc!

-Both butters are good sources of potassium.
+Both are good sources of potassium.

-Although the butters have similar amounts of protein and calories, peanut butter has a little more protein, 7 g per serving vs the 5.5-6 g of sunflower seed butter, and peanut butter has 10-20 fewer calories per serving.
-Specifically, peanut butters usually have 180-190 calories per 2-tablespoon serving while sunflower seed butters have 200-220 calories for the same size serving.
+Although they have similar amounts of protein and calories, peanut butter has more protein, 7 g per serving vs the 5.5-6 g of sunflower seed butter, and peanut butter has 10-20 fewer calories.

 FAT FACTS ON PEANUT AND SUNFLOWER SEED BUTTERS